Recipe: Chef Ashley Christensen's Macaroni au Gratin

 Proof of that?
-Proprietor of six eating and drinking establishments in downtown Raleigh, Ashley was named America's best chef by the James Beard Foundation in 2019 (the industry's highest honor for a chef).
+Proprietor of five eating and drinking establishments in downtown Raleigh, Ashley was named America's best chef by the James Beard Foundation in 2019 (the industry's highest honor for a chef).

 It's also possible that she makes America's most famous macaroni and cheese.

 At Poole's—a modern diner with retro-chic charm—the macaroni au gratin was one of the very first dishes dreamed up for the chalkboard menu more than a decade ago.
 Today, it's far and away the most popular item in the restaurant.
 More than 16,000 orders—using 10,000 pounds of cheese—are sold each year.

 After her James Beard win in May 2019, Ashley made the dish on ABC's "Strahan & Sara" (jump to the video below).

 "...when a Macaroni au Gratin is walked through the dining room at Poole's, heads turn, and the phrase 'I'll take one of those' echoes through the joint."

 —Ashley Christensen in Pooles: Recipes and Stories From a Modern Diner

 And while the mac at Poole's Diner is perhaps America's most famous, it's almost certainly the most well-known dish in Raleigh (the header photo above, taken by Angie Mosier, has appeared in countless magazines and news stories about both Ashley and Raleigh over the years).

 Decadent but not fancy, this dish is made up of just a handful of ingredients—noodles, heavy cream, three types of cheeses and salt—and is best shared with friends and family.